| Mark

 representatives.
 Nothing that hasn’t been

+battle tested is taught in his classes.
 Mark swiftly moved on to cover the subject

 of adrenal stress and how this would effect